shkmr/guide/README.md

 # guide
+Gauche Unpleasant Integrated Design Environment

-junk grade emacs in Gauche
+This is basically junk grade emacs in written Gauche.